Aaron8222/data-science-S2023/challenges/c04-gapminder-assignment.md

 - (Your notes and observations here) Q: Is there a correlation between the population of a country and the gdp per cap?
-Looking at the normalized population and gdp per cap for a few countries, there seems to be a positive correlation between the population and gdp per cap.
+Looking at the normalized population and gdp per cap for a few countries, there seems to be a positive correlation between the population and gdp per cap, which might be suggestive of a causal relationship.
+The slope of this correlation varies greatly depending on the country, which suggests there may be other factors to better explain a country’s gdp per cap.
-  Although an increase in population increases the gdp per cap, there seems to be other factors that involved that is causing different the different slopes in each country.